Foup/EasyPayTeamTwo/README.md

 # EasyPayTeamTwo

-EasyPayTeamTwo is a Python Testing Framework for "EasyPay" web app.
+EasyPayTeamTwo is a Python Selenium Tests for "EasyPay" web app.

 ## Prerequisites
 Python 3.6.5